 \section{Conclusion}

 We systematically evaluated quantum-chemical bonding descriptors for predicting bonding-related material properties and assessed their relevance, complementarity with conventional descriptors, and impact on machine learning performance.
+Note that our evaluation is based on diverse datasets spanning the continuum from covalent to ionic bonding.
+This ensures that our findings are not limited to a specific material class but are broadly applicable.
 Our analyses show that these descriptors consistently carry predictive information across all 11 material properties, although their influence varies across targets.
 To contextualize these results, it is worth noting that existing featurizer implementations in the Matminer package served as inspiration for the design of these bonding descriptors.
 Many Matminer featurizers, developed over the years, also encode bonding information from structural geometry and were included in the descriptor space for this study.

 A key insight is that our descriptors significantly improve predictions for directional or local properties, such as the maximum of bond-projected force constant, bulk and shear moduli, lattice thermal conductivity, and mean-squared displacements, likely because these properties are strongly influenced by bond strengths and local bonding heterogeneity.
 Predictions of the maximum bond-projected force constant show the largest improvement, with MAE reduced by approximately 19\%.
 In contrast, global, averaged thermodynamic properties, such as heat capacity or vibrational entropy, show little benefit from these descriptors, as they depend more on overall structural averages than on directional bonding details.